Fruits and vegetables: standard import values and additional import duties

 Standard import values

-The European Commission proposes to update its procedures for setting standard import values, used to set entry prices for 15 fruits and vegetables in certain periods of the year.
-It proposes to set these import values on a weekly rather than a daily basis, and an alternative system for calculating these values.
+The European Union (EU) has updated its procedures for setting standard import values, which are used to set entry prices for 15 categories of fruit and vegetables during certain periods of the year.
+These import values will be set on a weekly rather than a daily basis, with the possibility to establish these values on the basis of customs data.

 Additional import duties

-The Commission also proposes to amend the rules regarding additional import duties (tariffs) to clarify under which conditions these duties can be applied.
+The EU has amended the rules regarding additional import duties (tariffs) to clarify under which conditions these duties can be applied.

 Impacted Products

-Tomatoes, cucumbers, artichokes, courgettes, oranges, clementines, mandarins, lemons, table grapes, apples, pears, apricots, cherries, peaches, plums
+Tomatoes, cucumbers, globe artichokes, courgettes, oranges, clementines, satsumas, mandarins, tangerines, lemons, table grapes, apples, pears, apricots, cherries, peaches, nectarines, plums

 What is changing?

-The Commission proposes to amend the system for calculating standard import values and applying additional import duties (Regulation 2017/892).
-It proposes to:
+Under Regulation 2025/2185, the European Commission has amended the system for calculating standard import values and applying additional import duties (Regulation 2017/892).
+The new rules:

-• amend the customs codes of the 15 targeted fruits and vegetables, and the periods in which additional duties can apply (see draft Annex).
+- amend the customs codes for fruits and vegetables to which additional duties can apply and the periods in which they can apply (see Annex to Regulation 2025/2185).

 Why?

-The Commission proposes to simplify and reduce the administrative burden by setting standard import values on a weekly rather than a daily basis, and making better use of existing data collection systems.
-Other changes are proposed to align these rules with the EU’s World Trade Organization (WTO) Tariff Schedule and customs codes classifications.
+The new Regulations simplify and reduce the administrative burden by setting standard import values on a weekly rather than a daily basis, and making better use of existing data collection systems.
+Other changes align rules with the EU’s World Trade Organization (WTO) Tariff Schedule and updated customs codes classifications.

 Timeline